alfu32/klog/README.md

 log(channelName: String, message: Serializable)
 ```

-Emits a StackTraceItem containing the message object on the channel
+Emits a `LogMessage` containing the message object.

 ### LoggerMessageBroadcaster

-receives messages (StackTraceItems) from loggers and dispatches them to the LoggingEventListeners
+receives messages (`LogMessage`s) from loggers and dispatches them to the `LoggingEventListener`s

 Should be configured at the application entry point.
 The configuration is done programmatically using the constructor.